Challenges for the Small and Medium Enterprise (SME) Owners in Singapore

 Harnessing the Technology to Increase the Effectiveness of the Team

-It is important for the small business to benefit from the advances in communication technology.
-They can use it to streamline their purchases, sales, inventory, and other functions of the business.
+The small business should take steps to benefit from the advances in communication technology like the Internet.
+They can use it to streamline their purchases, sales, inventory, marketing and other functions of the business.

 - Using an instant messaging app, SMSs and Emails is a great solution to improve the coordination of your team